 We’ve put together a list of questions we’re asked most often by first time buyers.
 You can also find these in our First Time Buyer Guide.

 We will only lend you a percentage of what the property is worth, so you will need to put down some of your own money towards the cost of the property.
 We call this a deposit.
-At the moment, your deposit should be at least 10% of the property’s value (unless you’re applying for our Family Boost mortgage).
-If you can put down more than 10%, you can often get a better mortgage deal.
+Your deposit should be at least 5% of the property’s value (unless you’re applying for our Family Boost mortgage).
+If you can put down more than 5%, you can often get a lower initial interest rate.

 As well as your deposit, there are other costs to think about when buying a property and taking out a mortgage.
 Costs that apply to most buyers include conveyancing fees, Stamp Duty Land Tax/Land and Buildings Transaction Tax (properties in Scotland), valuation fees and Land Registry fees.
 There are often unexpected costs too in buying a property, so it's a good idea to have a reserve fund to cover them.